telerik/winforms-docs/tools/visual-style-builder/working-with-visual-style-builder/working-with-repository-items.md

           elements in the Visual Style Builder, the repository is filtered appropriately to display all repository items available.

+>caution It is important to
+            understand the difference between different primitives (Border, Fill, Arrow etc.) and the LightVisualElement type.
+LightVisualElement supports multiple types of repository items since it basically encapsulates the functionality of a border, fill, text and image primitive.
+Therefore, when you select an element in the Elements list that is actually an instance of the LightVisualElement class (used in RadGridView, RadScheduler and RadCalendar), you simply need to assign to it the different types of repositories in order to style it according to your requirements, i.e. you can associate a border repository item, fill and image simultaneously and its appearance will be properly adjusted (the cells of a grid, scheduler, or calendar).

+            This is not the case with elements made up of different primitives as border, fill and image.
+You will need to separately select and style each primitive from the Elements grid for the different states in this case (a good example is RadButtonElement and its
+            children).
+>

 ## Associating Repository Items with Elements and States